IFRS vs J-GAAP: Strategic Impacts for Global Businesses in Japan

 Consolidation Scope and Special-Purpose Entities Treatment

 Your chosen consolidation model impacts transparency, risk oversight, and group governance.
-Deloitte explains that IFRS follows a principle-based, control-focused approach, requiring consolidation of a broader range of entities—including many special-purpose vehicles and off-balance-sheet entities—whenever effective control exists.
+Deloitte explains that IFRS follows a principle-based, control-focused approach, requiring consolidation of a broader range of entities — including many special-purpose vehicles and off-balance-sheet entities — whenever effective control exists.
 In contrast, J-GAAP applies a more rules-based model, often resulting in a narrower consolidation scope and potentially less group-wide transparency.
+As KPMG notes, J-GAAP permits subsidiaries to be consolidated using financial statements prepared under US GAAP or IFRS with minor adjustments, while IFRS offers no such flexibility — requiring all subsidiaries to convert when the parent adopts IFRS.

 For globally active organizations, these differences are tangible.
 IFRS adoption can increase the number of consolidated subsidiaries, enhancing transparency for investors and aligning disclosures with international standards.
 While J-GAAP's narrower scope may satisfy local stakeholders, it can prompt questions from foreign investors about the completeness of financial statements.